Swift, Python, JavaScript, and Go

 Use AI on your Mac.

 Get completions, explanations, and refactors from the built-in assistant.
-Your code stays on your machine, exactly where it should.
+Your code stays on your machine.

 iOS Simulator running from Notepad.exe